Skip to content

 After that you add these modules into the externals configuration of webpack, so they will not get bundled with your library.

-Then you modify your HTML files to load the external libraries from a folder or from a CDN.
+Then you modify your HTML files to load the external libraries from that directory or from a CDN.

 Last but not least you have to write into your documentation what libraries are needed to use your library and how to include them.